-Welcome Foolish Mortals . . . to another Inside the Magic Fav Five!
+Welcome, Foolish Mortals . . . to another Inside the Magic Fav Five!
 In this ethereal edition, we’ll take a paranormal peek at five famous phantoms from Walt Disney’s Haunted Mansion attraction.
 Join me now, if you dare, as explore these fearsome phantoms “Practicing their terror with ghoulish delight”

-The Hat Box Ghost – Soon(ish) to be the feature character of new Guillermo del Toro reboot of the Haunted Mansion movie, this legendary apparition appeared, albeit briefly, when the New Orleans Square mansion opened in August of 1969.
+Soon(ish) to be the featured character of the new Guillermo del Toro reboot of the Haunted Mansion movie, this legendary apparition appeared, albeit briefly, when the New Orleans Square mansion opened in August of 1969.
 Due to technical limitations of the time, the desired illusion was not up to Disney standards and the gruesome ghost vanished from the attraction to become the stuff of legends.
-Depicted in a tall collared creepy cape, this wide eyed, sinister smiling, wild haired haunt was seen adorned in a tall top hat and holding said hat’s box in his left hand.
-Apparently afterlife was brought about by beheading as this ghost’s head disappears –only to reappear IN the hatbox -with each heartbeat of the ghostly bride occupying the same attic he haunts.
+Depicted in a tall collared creepy cape, this wide-eyed, sinister smiling, the wild-haired haunt was seen adorned in a tall top hat and holding said hat’s box in his left hand.
+Apparently, the afterlife was brought about by beheading as this ghost’s head disappears –only to reappear IN the hatbox -with each heartbeat of the ghostly bride occupying the same attic he haunts.
 Only appearing in Anaheim’s attic, the hatbox ghost made a resplendent reappearance some 46 years after his de-materialization and now once again haunts across from the black widow bride.
 Note: Mr. del Toro assures us he IS still working on the project (see story here)

-WATCH: First Appearance of the Hat Box Ghost’s Return:
+WATCH First Appearance of the Hat Box Ghost’s Return:

-The Organist – this privileged paranormal personage plays the original Captain Nemo’s organ (as used in the Disney film 20,000 Leagues Under the Sea) to set the tone for the ghostly dancers in the ballroom of Disneyland’s (Anaheim) haunted mansion.
+This privileged paranormal personage plays the original Captain Nemo’s organ (as used in the Disney film 20,000 Leagues Under the Sea) to set the tone for the ghostly dancers in the ballroom of Disneyland’s (Anaheim) haunted mansion.
 A copy of this organ (and scene) is also featured at both the Florida and Hong Kong versions of the Haunted Mansion (which are essentially copies of each other – having the same façade and layout).
 Of note, this particular performance is part of the Pepper’s Ghost illusion of the Ballroom and its dancers – as a result of the reflection of the dancers on the angled glass, the ladies lead the men in this Grim Grinning Waltz.

-WATCH: Rare appearance of the Haunted Mansion Organist OUTSIDE of the Haunted Mansion:
+WATCH the Rare appearance of the Haunted Mansion Organist OUTSIDE of the Haunted Mansion:

 There it is, the five favorite phantoms to reside at the Haunted Mansion.
 There is a sixth that would have been interesting to see.
-Some concept art for the portraits with ‘follow you’ eyes indicate that Rasputin was also a suggested spirit for the ghostly retirement home (more on that here, in this story from Week in Weird).
+Some concept art for the portraits with ‘follow you’ eyes indicates that Rasputin was also a suggested spirit for the ghostly retirement home (more on that here, in this story from Week in Weird).